-Seven Guiding Design & Operations Principles White Paper 2020
+Seven Guiding Design & Operations Principles White Paper 2021

-Table of Contents Change Is Coming The Next Generation Wants A Different Experience4 Why Does The Next Generation Desire Intergenerational Connection?
-5 Technology Will Allow Seniors To Stay Where They Are The Intergenerational Senior Living Experience Principle #1 - "Connected, Not Apart" Principle #2 - "Up, Not Back" Principle #3 - "Mixed Use, Not Single Purpose" Principal #4 - "Out, Not In" Principle #5 - "Intergenerational, Not Age-Segregated" 19 Principle #6 - "Varied and Blurred, Not Generic And Separate" 22 Principle #7 - "Creating A Sense Of Place" The Whole Is Greater Than The Sum Of Its Parts Putting It Into Practice The Intergenerational Experience Benefits Everyone Endnotes And Links Witz Company provides master planning coordination, development project management and related services to senior living providers nationwide.
+Table of Contents Change Is Coming The Next Generation Wants A Different Experience Why Does The Next Generation Desire Intergenerational Connection? $\ldots 5$ Technology Will Allow Seniors To Stay Where They Are The Intergenerational Senior Living Experience Principle #1 - "Connected, Not Apart" Principle #2 - "Up, Not Back" 12 Principle #3 - "Mixed Use, Not Single Purpose" Principal #4 - "Out, Not In" Principle #5 - "Intergenerational, Not Age-Segregated" Principle #6 - "Varied and Blurred, Not Generic And Separate" 22 Principle #7 - "Creating A Sense Of Place" The Whole Is Greater Than The Sum Of Its Parts Putting It Into Practice The Intergenerational Experience Benefits Everyone Creating an Intergenerational Experience in a Post-COVID World 29 Endnotes And Links Witz Company provides master planning coordination, development project management and related services to senior living providers nationwide.
 Craig Witz, the principal of Witz Company, has more than thirty years of successful senior living experience.
-Witz Company 2935 South Fish Hatchery Road, Suite 218 Madison, WI 53711 (608) 347-4732 craigw@witzonline.net www.witzonline.net Copyright © 2020 Witz Company.
+Witz Company 2935 South Fish Hatchery Road, Suite 218 Madison, WI 53711 (608) 347-4732 craigw@witzonline.net www.witzonline.net Copyright © 2021 Witz Company.
 All rights reserved.
 You may reproduce and distribute this white paper in whole or part on the condition that you provide proper attribution of the source.
+2

 Change Is Coming The design and operations of senior living has changed greatly over the last few decades: - Design has evolved from institutional to residential for both independent and supportive living; - · Studios and smaller units have given way to larger and deluxe living units and apartments; - All-inclusive service packages and a one-size-fits all philosophy now trend toward á la carte services and a person-first operations philosophy.
 Today's models seem to work well for the current generation of seniors.

 However, change is constant.
 And sometimes we don't see how quickly change is happening around us.
 Take a look back at the changes we've experienced in recent years in technology, culture, and consumer preference: